 This Corporate Governance Report has been prepared in accordance with the Swedish Annual Accounts Act and the Code, and is separate from the Annual and Sustainability Report.
-The report has been reviewed by Volvo's auditors and includes a report from the auditors.
+The report has been reviewed by, and includes a report from, Volvo's auditors.